jank-lang/jank-lang.org/resources/src/blog/2023-10-14-module-loading.md

 ## High level requirements
 ### Class paths
 Clojure JVM benefits a great deal from being built upon an existing VM.
 In the native world, we don't have things like class paths.
-Maybe the closes things would be include paths at compile-time and `LD_LIBRARY_PATH` at run-time, but neither of those capture the flexibility of JVM's class paths, which work at both compile-time and run-time.
+Maybe the closest things would be include paths at compile-time and `LD_LIBRARY_PATH` at run-time, but neither of those capture the flexibility of JVM's class paths, which work at both compile-time and run-time.